wzbillings/cooperative-cobra/README.md

 - As usual, I basically copied this README from [Andrew Heiss](https://github.com/andrewheiss/testy-turtle/blob/main/README.qmd/) , and changed like a handful of words.
 Thanks, Andrew!
+- I do not represent freeCodeCamp, and this work is not officially endorsed by freeCodeCamp.
+However, big thanks to them for posting this material!

 <!-- END OF FILE -->